 One of the Earliest Appearances of Katara on a Printed Map of the 18th Century

-Fine example of Bellin's fine map of the Arabian Peninsula, which includes and early reference to Katara, the modern state of Qatar.
+Striking full color example of the Dutch edition of Bellin's fine map of the Arabian Peninsula, which includes and early reference to Katara, the modern state of Qatar.

 Includes an elaborate cartouche and detailed charting of the coastline of the Arabian Peninsula, Red Sea, Straits of Ormuz, etc. The Red Sea is alternatively named "Mer Rouge ou Golf d'Arabie."